-- 1. When in the field, staff is Code Compliance Officers are expected to know their approximate location to be able to report it in the case of an emergency. - 2.
-Code Compliance Officers are expected to strive to maintain a "professional face" when interacting with upset or angry individuals so that they can remain detached enough to safely observe the actions of the individual and assess any possible threats or hazardous situations. - 3.
-Code Compliance Officers are expected to make note of suspicious activity or hazards for reporting to the appropriate agency. - 4.
-Code Compliance Officers are never expected to knowingly put themselves into dangerous or harmful situations. - a.
-When a Code Compliance Officer may face potentially dangerous or harmful situations, staff shall consult with a supervisor to address the hazards.
+- 1. When in the field staff is expected to know their approximate location to be able to report it in the case of an emergency. - 2.
+Staff is expected to strive to maintain a "professional face" when interacting with upset or angry individuals so that they can remain detached enough to safely observe the actions of the individual and assess any possible threats or hazardous situations. - 3.
+Staff is expected to make note of suspicious activity or hazards for reporting to the appropriate agency. - 4.
+Staff is never expected to knowingly put themselves into dangerous or harmful situations. - a.
+When staff faces potentially dangerous or harmful situations, staff shall consult with a supervisor to address the hazards.
 Such measures to address the hazards could include taking a second officer or making contact with law enforcement, or performing the inspection only after law enforcement has mitigated the hazard. - b.
-If a Code Compliance Officer observes a hazard which constitutes an immediate threat to life or property, the Code Compliance Officer shall immediately take steps to ensure their safety and make the necessary notification to 911 and/or other first responders.
-Immediately after this notification, the Code Compliance Officer shall contact their supervisor or designee when it is safe to do so. - 5.
-The most important thing to do if the area does not appear to be safe is to ACT by leaving the area.
-The best response for a Code Compliance Officer when confronted with a direct threat is to safely and immediately leave.
+If staff observes a hazard which constitutes an immediate threat to life or property, staff shall immediately take steps to ensure their safety and make the necessary notification to 911 and/or other first responders.
+Immediately after this notification, staff shall contact their supervisor or designee when it is safe to do so.

+5. The most important thing to do if the area does not appear to be safe is to ACT by leaving the area.
+The best response for staff when confronted with a direct threat is to safely and immediately leave.